On-Air Deep Learning Integrated Semantic Inference Models for Enhanced Earth Observation Satellite Networks: Establishment of networks for semantic communication

-Following the SemCom networks presented in \cite{shokrnezhad2024semantic}, a semantic-aware infrastructure provides provisioning and orchestration for 6G services with stringent QoS/QoE requirements.
-Service providers register their services, which consist of functional instances such as delivering and monitoring of motion, and this registration is facilitated via SemCom through relevant Knowledge Bases (KBs).
-These services use lifelong learning activities to ensure the knowledge repositories are regularly updated.
-Clients seek access to these services by establishing direct connections that manage the flow of semantic information to the service instances.
-The reasoning plane in end nodes in advanced language maturity requires semantic depictions from the user and control planes for the succeeding multiple access command.
-This enhances the cognitive capacities and operational autonomy of radio nodes in their decision-making processes for networking and control.
+According to the SemCom networks outlined in \cite{shokrnezhad2024semantic}, a semantic-aware infrastructure enables the provision and orchestration of 6G services with rigorous Quality of Service (QoS) and Quality of Experience (QoE) standards.
+Service providers catalog their offers, including functional instances for activities like motion delivery and monitoring.
+The registration procedure is facilitated by pertinent Knowledge Bases (KBs), which may incur additional costs for computation, storage, and communication.
+Maintaining these knowledge bases necessitates computing resources for data updating and querying, storage capacity for information retention, and communication bandwidth for transmitting semantic data between nodes and service instances.
+To tackle these difficulties, services use lifelong learning initiatives to maintain the currency of knowledge repositories.
+Clients get these services by creating direct links that regulate the flow of semantic information to the service instances.
+In this scenario, the reasoning layer in terminal nodes, endowed with sophisticated linguistic skills, necessitates semantic representations from both user and control layers to enable various access instructions.
+This integration augments the cognitive abilities and operational independence of radio nodes, hence enhancing their decision-making processes for networking and control.